Viktor Kalmykov

 Viktor Kalmykov is a former international speedway rider from the Soviet Union.

 Speedway career

 Kalmykov reached the final of the Speedway World Championship in the 1972 Individual Speedway World Championship.
 He was one of six Russians that competed in the 1972 World final after strong performances in the Continental final and European final.

+Kalmykov won the silver medal in the Russian national championship in 1977.